 - Is there a qualified teacher librarian?
 Is the staffing adequate for the school’s size?
 Is there adequate support staff?
 (Recommended staffing standards can be found in the Australian School Library Association and Australian Library and Information Association’s, Learning for the Future, 2nd ed.
-Curriculum Corporation, 2001.
-Here is a brief summary and link to the staffing section as sample pages.)
+Curriculum Corporation, 2001.)

 - Does your child have access to the school library anytime during the day that he/she needs to use its resources?
 Does the library offer remote access from home via computer?